Benefits of Becoming a Graham Fellows Program Candidate

 Outside the Classroom Experiences

-Students will participate in corporate partner networking/meet-and-greet opportunities and guest speaker events offered throughout the year on campus.
+Students will participate in corporate partner networking/meet-and-greet opportunities and guest speaker events offered throughout the year on and off campus.
 In the past, students had the opportunity to attend events with Penn State alumni entrepreneurs Gary Eberle, Robert Choi, Matt Woods, Madris Tomes, John Polli, and Kristina Groff.
 Opportunities such as these will help students hone the skills they learn in the program, and may also help them make connections that could prove to be beneficial to their futures.

 Additionally, the chance for networking is not limited to on-campus events.
 Students participating in internships are often able to travel with their corporate partners to conferences and meetings which take place out of the office.